neumino/neumino.github.io/movies.md

 ### Extinction
-*Released on 2018-07-27, vote average 5.4*
+*Released on 2018-07-27, vote average 5.6*

-A chief mechanic at a factory, haunted by nightmares in which his wife is assaulted, becomes a hero when Earth is invaded by an army bent on destruction.
+A chief mechanic at a factory, haunted by apocalyptic nightmares, becomes a hero when Earth is invaded by a mysterious army bent on destruction.

 <iframe id="player"
 	type="text/html"